Wrong Way CorriganAviator

 On 17 July 1938, Douglas Corrigan took off from Brooklyn's Floyd Bennett airfield in a tiny single-engine plane.
 Corrigan had filed a flight plan for California, but 29 hours later he arrived in Ireland, claiming his compasses had failed and that he had accidentally flown the wrong way.
-Although Corrigan never quite admitted it, his 'mistake' was surely a ruse to circumvent aviation authorities who had turned down his request to make a trans-Atlantic flight.
+(The flight took place 11 years after Charles Lindbergh made the first solo transatlantic flight in 1927.
+Corrigan was an aircraft mechanic who had actually taken part in building Lindbergh's famous plane, The Spirit of St. Louis.)
+Although Douglas Corrigan never quite admitted it, his 'mistake' was surely a ruse to circumvent aviation authorities who had turned down his request to make a trans-Atlantic flight.
 Corrigan's stunt caught the public fancy; he was given a hero's welcome on his return to New York, and "Wrong-Way Corrigan" became a popular nickname for anyone who made a big blunder or did things backwards.
 Corrigan published his biography, That's My Story, in 1938.

 More on Wrong Way Corrigan from Fact Monster:

 Information Please® Database, © 2007 Pearson Education, Inc. All rights reserved.